In an emergency, call TRIPLE ZERO (000)

-Most patrolled beaches along the Queensland coast have nets suspended in the sea just beyond the surf line.
+Most patrolled beaches along the Queensland coast have shark control equipment (nets or drumlines) in the sea just beyond the surf line.
 Their job is to capture very large and possibly dangerous sharks that try to reach beaches.
 It’s important that you do not swim near or interfere with Shark Control Program equipment.

 If lifesavers spot a shark, they will sound a siren or ring a bell, put up the red and white flag and tell you to leave the water immediately.
 Always follow their instructions quickly.

 Our Clubs & Beaches

 Explore Queensland’s world-famous beaches and visit the life saving clubs that patrol them to keep the public safe.